General Admissions Questions

 - I still have prerequisites in progress, can I still apply?

 Yes.
-You may apply with up to two prerequisites outstanding.
-All others must be completed by the time of your application.
-All outstanding courses must still meet the requirement of C or higher and must be completed prior to matriculation into the PA program.
+For the 2018 application cycle you may apply with up to two prerequisites in progress.
+All other prerequisite coursework must be completed by the time of your application.
+All outstanding courses must still meet the requirement of C or higher and must be completed prior to matriculation into the PA program. **Beginning with the 2019 application cycle, ALL prerequisite coursework must be completed by the time of your application.**

 - How old can my prerequisites be?